 Martha Evenson, an Advanced Certified 800-hour Jivamukti Yoga teacher, has been studying and practicing yoga for over 20 years.
 Prior to receiving her certification from Jivamukti in 2007, Martha trained extensively in classical ballet and worked as a personal trainer and fitness coach.
 Martha expresses the teachings of yoga by combining the mental and spiritual foundations of movement with the physical challenges of asana practice, creating a deep and revealing experience for all levels of students.

 Martha’s classes are uplifting and pleasant, and her thoughtful sequencing safely and gradually prepares the body to express a variety of timeless postures.
 Throughout the practice, Martha interweaves clear instructions with silence and stillness, offering opportunities for students to practice breath awareness and introspection.

 Whether she is guiding a practitioner into headstand for the first time or encouraging longtime students to deepen their practice and uncover something new, Martha believes that building steady, trusting relationships enables all students to realize and embody their full potential.

 Melissa’s love for yoga began in irony — her journey as a yoga practitioner emerged around the same time she was starting a career as a traveling technology consultant.
 She immersed herself deeply into her yoga practice, while also propelling her professional career.
-Still working 11+ hour days and frequently on business trips, she attributes her professional success to her devotion to her yoga practice and wishes to share her work-life balance experience by inspiring those around her to integrate yoga into their daily lives, no matter how hectic they may be.
+Still working long days and frequently on business trips, she attributes her professional success to her devotion to her yoga practice and wishes to share her work-life balance experience by inspiring those around her to integrate yoga into their daily lives.

 Melissa completed her 200-hour training at Yogamaya, under the guidance of Stacey Brass-Russell and Bryn Chrisman.
 Her classes are alignment-focused and thoughtfully sequenced, and she has a passion for staying connected with the origins of yoga.
 Expect a playful flow with spiritual teachings to apply to your daily life.
-She also dabbles in Thai yoga bodywork and Buddhist meditation.
+She also teaches mindfulness sessions for corporations, the perfect intersection of her two careers.
 Follow her class schedule and musings at www.melissadjeng.com.